Wall Street Pummels Healthpeak Properties Inc. (PEAK) After Recent Earnings Report

 Sponsored

-PEAK currently public float of 535.94M and currently shorts hold a 1.36% ratio of that float.
-Today, the average trading volume of PEAK was 4.18M shares.
+The average price from analysts is $29.56, which is $5.08 above the current price.
+PEAK currently public float of 535.96M and currently shorts hold a 1.36% ratio of that float.
+Today, the average trading volume of PEAK was 4.21M shares.

 PEAK’s Market Performance

-PEAK stocks went up by 2.31% for the week, with a monthly jump of 11.18% and a quarterly performance of -12.35%, while its annual performance rate touched -26.77%.
-The volatility ratio for the week stands at 2.62% while the volatility levels for the past 30 days are set at 2.84% for Healthpeak Properties Inc. The simple moving average for the period of the last 20 days is 5.18% for PEAK stocks with a simple moving average of -13.32% for the last 200 days.
+PEAK stocks went down by -3.03% for the week, with a monthly jump of 9.80% and a quarterly performance of -11.36%, while its annual performance rate touched -29.23%.
+The volatility ratio for the week stands at 2.38% while the volatility levels for the past 30 days are set at 2.85% for Healthpeak Properties Inc. The simple moving average for the period of the last 20 days is 2.99% for PEAK stocks with a simple moving average of -13.08% for the last 200 days.

 Analysts’ Opinion of PEAK